Six Sigma Master Black Belt - Nick Mudd

 After the lunch, Nick heads to a Veterans Affinity Group recruiting meeting.
 Today, the group is discussing how to bring more veterans into the company and create new literature to help explain how Cummins provides support to make the civilian life transition easier.
 It’s great for him to see Veteran friends inside the Company and new colleagues who have recently been introduced to the recruiting team.

 “Cummins is very friendly to Veterans, but not everyone understands what Veterans can bring to the table.
-We’re educating Cummins hiring managers on the skills Veterans have, what benefits they bring to the company, and how we can show Veterans that Cummins is a world class company where integrity and honour mean something.”
+We’re educating Cummins hiring managers on the skills Veterans have, what benefits they bring to the company, and how we can show Veterans that Cummins is a world class company where integrity and honor mean something.”

 Nick finishes up his day at his desk, reflecting on all new connections he’s made, the progress that his Six Sigma colleagues have made, and the work he is doing in the Veterans affinity group.